smariagomez/password-generator/README.md

 ## Known Bugs

 If the desired length of characters is left blank or if there is a non-numerical entry, a password will not be generated but it will not alert the user what mistake was made.
-Currently, the user can proceed through the entire prompt/confirm sequence without selecting any of the character options at which point the password window will read as "undefined."
-An alert and repeat confirm windows need to added so that the user is forced to select at least one character option for their password.